seeq12/pr-reminders/README.md

 # Introduction
-The tool will notify the reviewers of PRs needing review on a Slack channel.
+The tool will
+* notify the reviewers of PRs needing review on a Slack channel (PRs with 0 reviews and number of review requests > 0 having at least one reviewer from the Team)

-"Needing review" is defined as:
+* notify the reviewers of sleeping PRs on a Slack channel (PRs with no activity in tha last 3 days)
-* PRs with 0 reviews and
+* notify the reviewers of PRs with no primary reviewer on a Slack channel
-* number of review requests > 0
-* having at least one reviewer from the Team

 # Configuration of the tool
 ## Environment variables